 His work is simple enough to work well on digital and social platforms.
 But there’s an underlying intelligence and thoughtfulness to it too, raising it about the norm and lending an air of understated sophistication to the brands who harness it.

 D&AD judge Andrea Chronopoulos says of Bagnara: “He always finds smart and elegant solutions in his illustrations.
 His images are essential but with small details that give a strong personality to all the elements.”

-06. Cristina Daura
+23. Cristina Daura (opens in new tab)(opens in new tab)

 Cristina Daura is an illustrator and comic artist based in Barcelona, Spain.
 Her work is balanced and symmetrical, but never boring; two-dimensional, yet nicely textured.
 Most immediately, it is defiantly bright, colourful and upbeat, and dominated by a trademark colour palette that makes her work instantly identifiable.